Shawn-Guo-CN/MLPR_review/README.md

  - autoencoder \& PCA;
  - neural networks;
  - gaussian processes;
+   - I may re-organise this part as gaussian processing is disconnected here;
  - kernel tricks;

 ### Different Models for different kinds of $\mathbf{y}$: regression \& classification